nils-mathieu/piscine-rust/module-00.md

 * `` (the empty string) matches `****`.

 You must write thorough unit tests for this function, ensuring that at least every example specified here passes the tests.
+You are strongly encouraged to write more, however.

 ```
 >_ cargo test